Alliance Insight: The Alliance Apex Squad stays cool and has big goals

 How do you think the tournament scene is going right now?

-Vaifs: The ALGS ( Legends Global Series) has been going really well and all the tournaments have been great.
+Vaifs: The ALGS (Apex Legends Global Series) has been going really well and all the tournaments have been great.
 I’m also very happy that we were able to participate in the tournaments that came up during that time despite Covid-19.
 It’s also great that the community wants to help out with the tournament scene to make it better.

 How is the competition right now?